QField allows to digitize, edit and delete point, line and polygon features while in the field.

-If topological editing is activated on the project QGIS before exporting for QField, shared nodes of neighbouring geometries are modified together when moving / deleting vertices and additional vertices are added to segments when a new node is added from neightbouring geometries.
+If topological editing is activated on the project QGIS before exporting for QField, shared nodes of neighbouring geometries are modified together when moving / deleting vertices and additional vertices are added to segments when a new node is added from neighbouring geometries.

 Multi-editing of attributes¶

 QField allows you to select multiple features and edit their attributes all at once.
-In some cases, it can result in very efficient worflows.
+In some cases, it can result in very efficient workflows.
 To do so, identify two (or more) features on the map, select them in the features list and merge them by selecting the Edit feature button in the list's title bar.

 Deleting a feature is done by selecting the Delete feature action in the feature form's 3-dot menu.